 Costa Rica has a stable democracy, a disbanded military and a national policy of neutrality.
 8. There are regions of Papua New Guinea that are still being discovered for the first time.
 7. Plitvice Lakes National Park, Croatia.
 The stunning Plitvice Lakes National Park lies in the Lika region of Croatia.

 The park is surrounded by the mountains Plješevica, Mala Kapela, and Medveđak, which are part of the Dinaric Alps.
 The 16 blue-green Plitvice Lakes, which are separated by natural dams of travertine, are situated on the Plitvice plateau.
 Waterfalls connect the lakes, and the tallest waterfall is Veliki Slap at 70 meters (230 feet) tall.
 The Plitvice lakes area boasts a large variety of interesting and colorful flora and fauna.
+Visitors can enjoy walking and hiking the many pathways and trails, or exploring the lakes by boat.
 66 Beautiful Small Cities & Towns In Europe.

 How to Travel Full-Time for $17,000 a Year (or Less!)
 Wise Bread Picks For the last five years, I've been traveling the world full-time, and for less money than I've ever spent (and I'd wager less money than most people would spend) to live in one place.

 My worldly possessions fit into one bag (just larger than carry-on size) and a backpack containing my laptop and computer gear.
 This small entourage (weighing less than 45 pounds in total) comes with me as I wander around the world, sometimes quickly, but mostly slowly.
-(See also: 5 Best Travel Rewards Credit Cards) In 2011 alone, I traversed 13 countries and over 45,360 miles.
+In 2011 alone, I traversed 13 countries and over 45,360 miles.
+Sounds pretty expensive, huh?
 What if I told you it wasn't?
 Believe it.
 How to Keep Your Travel Costs Low.